8. RxJava in the Swing Environment

 jButtonCancel.setVisible(true);

-// wait cursor
+// wait slider

 jTabbedPane1.setCursor(Cursor.getPredefinedCursor(Cursor.WAIT_CURSOR));